storageos/api-manager/controllers/node-label/README.md

 The annotation is added by the CSI node driver registrar when StorageOS starts on the node.
 Once added, it is not removed.

+The controller reconcile will also be triggered when the StorageOS CSI driver annotation is added to a node.
+This allows the existing node labels to be applied almost immediately to a node when it starts running StorageOS for the first time.

 ## Reconcile

 When the labels on a Kubernetes node with the StorageOS CSI driver annotation is